What is Universal Credit?

 Once you are on Universal Credit you may as well stay on for the remainder of your working life, e.g. if you are claiming Universal Credit to top up wages and are a low earner.

-Therefore unlike housing benefit and LHA you will not make a new claim each time you move properties.
+Unlike housing benefit and LHA you will not make a new claim each time you move properties.
 Instead, it will be treated as a change in circumstances.
-As at present, evidence will be required to support the existence of the tenancy.
-Normally, this will be by way of the tenant providing their tenancy agreement.
+As at present, evidence will be required to support the existence of the tenancy, Usually through the tenant providing their tenancy agreement.

 Changes of circumstances

 As is normal for any benefit payments, changes in circumstances must be notified by claimants, e.g. birth of a child or a partner moving in or out.
 There are particular complications around the formation of a new household or the breakup of a household when spouses/partners separate.
 We have prepared a more detailed guide on this aspect of Universal Credit here.

 When are Universal Credit claims paid